T

 landmark

-Walk along the remarkably preserved medieval city walls for breathtaking views of the Old Town and the Adriatic Sea.
-The circuit takes about 1.5 to 2 hours, offering numerous photo opportunities and a glimpse into Dubrovnik's strategic past.
+Walk atop the remarkably preserved medieval city walls for breathtaking panoramic views of the Old Town, the Adriatic Sea, and surrounding islands.
+The circuit takes about 1.5 to 2 hours to complete, offering unique perspectives of the city's architecture.

 ~60 min